Best Brooklyn Tutors Near Me

 Native Israeli.
 Speaks Hebrew, French and English

 I am Israeli born and raised.
 A former lieutenant in an infantry brigade of the Israeli Army.
 I have a BA in psychology from Bar-Ilan University in Israel and an MS in Management from Boston University at Ben-Gurion University in Israel.
 I grew up speaking Hebrew.
 I've been traveling to France regularly throughout my life and have lived there for 4 months.
 I first came to NYC to work for the Israeli Government, and ended up staying here.
-I passed the NY State Education Department test for t...
+I passed the NY State Education Department test for...
 Read more

 Proofreading